m40-dev/transport-management-tool/Documentation/Execution Planner.md

 In case there are tasks running already, process runner will queue all tasks in this group for execution at the end of the currently running execution plan according to the order defined in the plan.
 If there are nested execution groups, they will be processed in the same order as defined in the view.
 Example below shows how the planner will queue the tasks if the top level execution group is started:

-1. first child object is an execution task so it is started
+1. First child object is an execution task so it is started
 2. Package 1 is an Execution group item so all of its children are added to the execution queue as next
 3. Package 2 is an Execution group item so all of its children are added to the execution queue as next The same logic is applied recursively until the end of the tree is reached.

 ![](screenshots/Execution%20Planner%20Start%20order.png)

 ## Stop Plan Execution